Ad: This is a sponsored post

 - 75 g almonds or pine nuts

 - 75 ml dairy-free milk

 - Preheat the oven to 180°C / 350°F / Gas Mark 4.

 - Boil the potato chunks for 5 minutes in a large saucepan.
 Add the cauliflower florets and diced onions, and cook for a further 3-4 minutes until both potatoes and cauliflower are just cooked through.
 Drain and set aside.

-- Cook the curly kale in a microwave or saucepan according to packet instructions.
-Add to a blender or food processor along with the garlic, almonds, olive oil, lemon and parsley, and blitz until finely chopped.
+- Add the curly kale to a blender or food processor along with the garlic, almonds, olive oil, lemon and parsley, and blitz until finely chopped.
 (For this recipe I prefer my pesto just 'chopped' rather than a smooth sauce, but the consistency is up to you).
 Add the soya/nut milk and pulse until combined.

 - Take a large bowl and add the potato and cauliflower, breaking up the cauliflower florets into small-ish chunks.
 Pour over the kale pesto and mix together until fully combined.

 - Grease a 12-hole muffin tin, (I use cooking spray for this).
 On a floured surface, roll out the pastry to about the thickness of a £1 coin, and cut out 12 large circles to line each hole of the muffin tin.
 Re-roll the offcuts, and cut out 12 smaller circles which will form the lids.